OpenTechSchool/html-css-beginners/core/portfolio-2.md

 So go ahead and write the mailto link with your personal email instead of # in your contact list and try it out.

-**:hover**
 To get the nice effect of changing the color of a link when the mouse moves over it, you need to use the `:hover` selector.
-Because we don't need to set the class manually, but rather the browser does it automatically, it's call **pseudeo class*.
+Because we don't need to set the class manually, but rather the browser does it automatically, it's call **pseudeo class**.

     a:hover {
         color: red;